Popovers

 baked popovers in muffin tin

 Popovers are essentially hollow rolls made from an eggy batter that rises dramatically as steam builds inside, creating that signature “pop.”
 What makes them truly special is the texture: crisp and golden on the outside, with a soft, almost custardy interior.
 While popovers are traditionally baked in special pans, you don’t need one here—a standard muffin tin works beautifully.
 This easy popover recipe comes together in one bowl, with a batter similar to crepes or pancakes.
-The cheese is optional, but trust me, it’s a game changer.
-I first had cheese-topped popovers at BLT Steak, and they were a revelation—now I can’t imagine making them without it!
+The cheese topping is optional, but trust me, it’s a game changer.
+The idea comes from the the cheese-topped popovers served at BLT Steak—truly one of the best things I’ve ever eaten!

 What You’ll Need To Make Popovers